bzdjahna/AR_demo1/README.md

 ## Geolocation for AR tracking
-This work uses AR+GPS Location package, and we have got a first positive result.
+This work uses AR+GPS Location package, and we have got a first result.

 <img src="./img/geoloc1.jpeg" alt="drawing" width="300"/>